List of Spider-Man: The Animated Series characters: Black Cat

 Felicia Hardy (voiced by Jennifer Hale) and her alter-ego, Black Cat, were depicted as the first potential love interests for both Peter Parker and Spider-Man, respectively, rivaled only by Mary Jane Watson.
-Felicia was the well-bred, well-to-do daughter of business woman Anastasia Hardy, and had only vague memories of her father, John Hardesky, a career jewel thief known as the Cat, who had been imprisoned for years in the top secret and guarded prison of S.H.I.E.L.D. because he had memorized the super soldier formula, which would fall into enemy hands if he was kept free.
+Felicia is the daughter of business woman Anastasia Hardy, and had only vague memories of her father, John Hardesky, a career jewel thief known as the Cat, who had been imprisoned for years in the top secret and guarded prison of S.H.I.E.L.D. because he had memorized the super soldier formula, which would fall into enemy hands if he was kept free.
 As Felicia's civilian identity, she is a slightly petite (unlike her alter-ego) but nonetheless she is a very beautiful blonde girl with a crisp brogue and a sharp mind.
 In an episode where there was a charity ball, she danced with Peter and even kiss him.
 She briefly dated and fell in love with Michael Morbius.
 Morbius ended up becoming a vampire during a science experiment and disappeared.
 After Spider-Man rescued her mother from the Green Goblin, Felicia fell in love with him.
 Then she realized that she could not have a relationship with Spider-Man, she dated another man named Jason Philips.
 The latter was later revealed to be Hobgoblin, ending their relationship when he was sent to prison.
 The revelations left her devastated.